WJIM (AM): FM station

-In 1960, WJIM added an FM station, 97.5 WJIM-FM.
+In 1960, WJIM again got FCC permission to build an FM station.
+That became 97.5 WJIM-FM.
 After initially simulcasting programming from AM 1240, WJIM-FM switched to beautiful music and is today a Top 40 station.

+Full service radio

-From the 1950s through the 80s, WJIM had a full service middle of the road format and was an NBC Radio News affiliate.
+From the 1950s through the 80s, WJIM had a full service middle of the road format and was an NBC Radio News network affiliate.
 But as music listening shifted to FM radio in the 1980s, WJIM added more talk shows, including NBC Talknet.
 In the 1990s, it made the transition to all talk programming.